 Our bag limit is one javelina per person per hunt number (specific area/timeframe designation).

-If a hunter has not tagged by the scheduled end of hunt, there is an option of paying at a daily rate thereafter.
+If a hunter has not tagged by the scheduled end of hunt, there is sometimes an option of paying at a daily rate thereafter.

 Non-Hunter Fee: Invite your partner or family member as a non-hunter while on your guided javelina hunt for a fee of $500.00.